-The Philippines are generating a buzz as a less-discovered alternative to southeast Asian beach hotspots like Bali and southern Thailand.
+The Philippines is generating a buzz as a less-discovered alternative to Southeast Asian beach hotspots like Bali and southern Thailand.
 It's not hard to see why.
 The country has more than 7000 islands, most boasting at least an idyllic beach or two.
-It's easy to navigate (English is widely spoken) and increasingly affordable to get to, as regional budget airlines add Manila to their route maps.
+With such a wealth of coastal pleasures on offer, it can be tricky to pick your spot.
+Here are a few areas to home in on.

 The crown jewel of Philippine beaches has experienced a surge in popularity as travel publications rush to add it to their world's-top-beaches lists.
 What took them so long?
 Boracay's 5km signature White Beach has been dropping jaws for decades.
 All that publicity has spurred development and turned Boracay into a big-time party beach.
 Still, the island remains mellow compared to regional luminaries like Kuta Beach and Ko Samui, and you can escape the crowds without too much trouble.
 Kite surfers love it too.

 Easy to access it is not, but those with a sense of adventure are well advised to travel to Pagudpud, a town on the northern tip of the Philippines' main island, Luzon.
 The highway up here is the Philippines' answer to the Great Ocean Road or the Pacific Coast Highway.
 It zigzags around dramatic headlands and skirts seemingly endless beaches such as Blue Lagoon, where Luzon's whitest sand and bluest water can be found in one place.